Legal Gaming Classifications

 - Social gaming for minimal prizes

-Regulatory authority over this class of gaming falls to Tribal governments and is not otherwise subject to IGTA’s requirements.
+Regulatory authority over this class of gaming falls to Tribal governments and is not otherwise subject to IGRA’s requirements.

 Class II Gaming